Athos1972/Confluence-Task-Reporting/README.md

 previous step we'll search for their tasks.
 We'll also scan the pages, that those tasks are included and will derive due-date of the tasks as well as the space name.
   * <b>TIPP</b>: For permanent crawling it might be good if you set command line parameter OUWT (Only Users With Tasks) by calling <code>python user_task_crawler.py -OUWT=1</code>.
 This will - you guessed it - just crawl for users who anyway had already some tasks.
+In the majority of installations you'll find 1000s of users but only a few hundred with tasks.
   * <b>TIPP</b>: If you don't want to consume too much bandwidth you might consider setting
     <code>sleep_between_crawl_tasks</code> in <code>config.toml</code> to a value around 2-5 seconds.
 This would also
     seem less suspicious for people analyzing network traffic.